HalahRaadSalih/how_to_repo_practice-1/cheatsheet.md

 File a pull request with the commits in them that you want to share.
 Make sure you ahve a good explanation in the pull request of what this is, what it's intended to do, and some nice language, rather tham making fun of the original author.

+### Typical Collaboration Patterns

+A typical collaboration pattern is actaully to fork, then branch off of master, then push to your fork, then file a pull request.

+The reason for this that master, as a branch, should always represesnt code or whatever that "works" and is suitable for deployment  or sharing whatever "goign public" is for you.